JoshuaScherer1996/meals_app/README.md

 - Used ConsumerWidget to replace StatelessWidget where access to providers is needed.
 - Learned to use read instead of watch in a listener function like onPressed to not have multiple listeners at once.
 - Learned how to outsource state into providers.
+- Used a provider which is dependent on other providers.